 In 2002, the YSJ traveled to 7 recreation centers and 6 schools that were part of the Summer Teen Recreation Academy Program, totaling 13 site visits.
 They surveyed over 200 youth participants and 13 Park Directors.
-The goal of the visits was to learn about the needs and recommendations of Austin's youth and Park Directors to see if appropriate equipment and supervision were offered and to determine whether there was equal gender employment of staff and Park Directors.
+The goal of the visits was to learn about the needs and recommendations of Austin's youth and Park Directors to see if appropriate equipment and supervision were offered and to determine whether there was equity in staff and Park Director employment.